 We sell substantially all of our products to our distributors who then resell our products to authorized retailers, and retail consumers through retail outlets managed or authorized by such distributors.
-We also sell our products through our flagship outlets in Quanzhou City, Fujian Province.
-Before we completed the restructuring of our retail network at the end of 2010, we also sold a portion of our products directly to department store chains in our target geographies.
+We also sell our products through our flagship outlet in Quanzhou City, Fujian Province.